-Examples of tube testers that take this approach are: B & K Dyna-Quik Model 700, shown in Figure 4, Century Fast Check, and Accurate Instrument Model 257.
-The disadvantage to this concept is the wiring costs associated with all the sockets and the space they require.
+Examples of tube testers that take this approach are: B & K Dyna-Quik Model 700, shown in Figure 3, Century Fast Check, and Accurate Instrument Model 257.
+The disadvantage to this design concept is the higher assembly and wiring costs associated with all the sockets and the space they require.
 Testing is faster since setup is minimized with this design approach which is important when testing many tubes.
+This approach is not as popular as the previous one.

-Figure 5 B&K DynaQuik Dynamic Mutual Conductance Tube and Transistor Tester.
+Figure 3 B&K DynaQuik Dynamic Mutual Conductance Tube and Transistor Tester.
 Note the large number of sockets which minimizes test setup time and setup errors.